About Us

 Click here to apply.

-• + Head Middle School Volleyball Coach
+• + Head Middle School Cross Country Coach

 The GPS Athletics mission includes teaching girls to be team players, understand the importance of mental toughness, accept challenges enthusiastically, and value strength, fitness, stamina, and good health.
 The bonds of friendship that come from working hard every day as teammates — striving for excellence toward an ambitious goal and developing the fundamental values of discipline and self-improvement — all are part of athletics at Girls Preparatory School.
-Ultimately, the GPS athletic environment is about aiming to be the very best on the field of competition, in the classroom, and in life.
-That attitude is shared by the outstanding staff of award-winning GPS coaches and more than 300 athletes who are involved at the varsity and middle school level.
-GPS has a proud athletic history with 61 state championships won in 15 total varsity sports.

-The successful candidate will show the ability to provide leadership, organization, and supervision for the Middle School Volleyball program in a manner that aligns with the mission of the total athletic program at GPS.
+The successful candidate will show the ability to provide leadership, organization, and supervision for the Middle School Cross Country program in a manner that aligns with the mission of the total athletic program at GPS.
 This individual will be responsible for providing direction, instruction, and supervision to student-athletes, so they achieve a high level of skill and an appreciation for discipline, sportsmanship, and teamwork.
 Interested candidates should upload a cover letter (addressed to Director of Athletics, Allie Tennyson), a resume, and a list of at least three professional references consolidated as a single PDF document.

 Essential Duties and Responsibilities: